gmboowa/rMAP-Candida/README.md

 - Genomic prediction of antifungal resistance may not fully match phenotypic susceptibility.
 - Resistance interpretation depends on database completeness & species-specific knowledge.
-- Species identification depends on the completeness and quality of the reference database.
+- Species identification depends on the completeness & quality of the reference database.
 - Mixed infections or contamination may complicate interpretation.
 - Fungal genomes can vary substantially in size, ploidy, repeat content & assembly complexity.
 - The pipeline requires validation before clinical diagnostic use.